kinived21/CAFE-SEA-/README.md

 ## 🧠 Technical Challenges & Solutions
 * **UPI Intent Integration:** Implemented deep-linking to interact with external payment apps.
 Handled Android 11+ package visibility requirements by adding proper `<queries>` in the Manifest.
 * **Real-time Synchronization:** Used Firebase `ValueEventListener` to ensure that item quantity changes in the cart instantly reflect in the final price calculation.
-* **UI Polish:** Integrated **ShimmerFrameLayout** to provide a smooth user experience while data is being fetched from the cloud.

 ## 🚀 How to Run
 1. Clone this repository.
 2. Add your `google-services.json` file from Firebase to the `app/` folder.
 3. Enable **Realtime Database** and **Email Auth** in your Firebase console.
-4. Run the app on a physical Android device to test UPI payments.

 ---
 Developed by **Ved Narayan Kini**